Batman Confidential: Lovers and Madmen (#7-12)

 Written by Michael Green with art by Denys Cowan.

 One year after Batman began his war on the Gotham underworld, crime is down and people feel safe for the first time in years.
 Bruce Wayne enters into a relationship with Lorna Shore.
 Later, he investigates a triple murder and is frustrated to find no motive.
 Meanwhile, a man in a bar named Jack tells the waitress, Leeny, that he is so good at his job that it no longer excites him.
 She tells him that he owes it to himself to use his gifts to the fullest, inspiring him to try again.
-Days later, Jack — a career criminal — robs a bank, but once again finds himself bored.
+Days later, Jack – a career criminal – robs a bank, but once again finds himself bored.
 He triggers the security alarm to make the job more challenging.
 During a firefight with police, Batman arrives.
 Jack observes Batman's behavior and appearance, thinking "He looks ridiculous" and smiles.

 Jack leaves a note thanking Batman for making his day.
 Over the next few weeks, Jack commits random crimes to draw out Batman, and observes from a distance Batman's frustration with being unable to capture him.
-Batman learns from Maletsta, a rising mob boss, that he is not the only person searching for Jack.
+Batman learns from Maletesta, a rising mob boss, that he is not the only person searching for Jack.
 As Bruce Wayne, he continues to develop a relationship with Lorna.
 He unhappily finds an excuse to skip a ball she is hosting at a museum to use his newly built computer to calculate Jack's next crime, only to find her ball will be the target.

 When Batman arrives and interrupts the theft, Jack takes Lorna as a hostage.
 Jack draws a knife and slashes Lorna across her midsection before attempting to flee.
 In a fit of rage, Batman flings a batarang at Jack.
 It cuts him on both sides of his jaw, giving Jack a Glasgow smile.
 Batman takes Lorna to the hospital, where she is in critical condition.